2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 ### Freedom is implicated in the idea of sin

 From the outset, Christianity teaches that sin is a personal matter, not inherent to the group, but rather that each individual must take responsibility for their salvation.
 "God has endowed his creature with free will, the capacity to do wrong, and thereby, the responsibility for sin," asserts Saint Augustine in his treatise on free will, _De Libero Arbitrio_.
 Sin cannot exist without freedom.
 Indeed, the Christian God is a judge who rewards virtue and punishes sin.
-However, this conception of God is precisely incompatible with fatalism because a person could not be guilty and make a mea culpa if they were not first free to determine their behavior.
+However, this conception of God is precisely incompatible with fatalism because a person could not be guilty and make a "mea culpa" if they were not first free to determine their behavior.
 To acknowledge one's moral fault, one's guilt, is to recognize that one could have acted differently.

 > "Why do we do wrong?" asks Saint Augustine.
 If I am not mistaken, the argument has shown that we act this way through the free will of the will.
 But this free will to which we owe our ability to sin, we are convinced, I wonder if He who created us did well to give it to us.
 It seems, indeed, that we would not have been exposed to sin if we had been deprived of it; but it is to be feared that, in this way, God also appears as the author of our bad actions. (_De libero arbitrio_, I, 16, 35.)